Garllon/hubspot_client/README.md

 ## Models

-The idea is that the models behave like an ActiveRecord Model.
+The following models exists and should be mainly used.
+However you can also use the clients itself, if you like, but you need to understand the code by yourself.

-### Contact - HubspotClient::Model::Contact
+### Contact

 [Hubspot- API](https://developers.hubspot.com/docs/api/crm/contacts)